StGrozdanov/recipe-book/mobile/README.md

 ## Mobile Admin Panel Client

 This client is made with React Native.
 I choosed this framework because i wanted to have multiplatform support - both for Android and iOS, since i am using Android device, my girlfriend - iOS device.
 We both manage this application so React Native was the way to go.
+The application also supports dark and white themes.

 - Expo